Erebuzzz/Movie-Recommendation-System/README.md

 The deployable app lives at `app/dashboard.py` and bundles the full feature set:

-- Fuzzy "Did you mean" title suggestions and OMDb-powered search for post-2018 releases.
+- Fuzzy "Did you mean" title suggestions and OMDb-powered search for post-2018 releases (configure `OMDB_API_KEY` for live metadata).
 - Adjustable genre/year/rating filters, top-N slider, and latent-factor (SVD) weight blending.
-- One-click dark/light mode toggle and poster/plot display when an OMDb key is configured.
+- Dark mode is the default (with a light-mode toggle) and poster/plot display when an OMDb key is configured.

 Launch locally: